idolawoye/Treemaker/README.md

 * Biopython
 * matplotlib
 * Bio.Phylo
+* PAML package

+Ensure PAML is installed correctly by following the steps here http://abacus.gene.ucl.ac.uk/software/paml.html

+Things to note when using Maximum Likelihood, ensure the phylip file has 2 or more spaces between the sequences and sequence name.

 To view help on the command line, load the python file followed by -h or -v for version.

-Treemaker can be run directly on the commandline, the program asks for an alignment file which can be a Phylip file and then the user is asked to select a model for building the phylogeny tree.
-Models are Parsimony tree constructor and Distance Tree constructor which can either be Neighbour joining OR Unweighted pair group method with arithmetic mean (UPGMA).
+Treemaker can be run directly on the commandline or simply running the python file by double-clicking like an ```exe``` file.
+The program asks for an alignment file which can be a Phylip file and then the user is asked to select a model for building the phylogeny tree.
+Models are Parsimony tree constructor, Distance Tree constructor which can either be Neighbour joining OR Unweighted pair group method with arithmetic mean (UPGMA) and Maximum Likelihood using TN93 model.
 The program then proceeds to build the phylogeny tree and then saves it in the same directory where the alignment file was imported with same name of alignment file.

 Example: